zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

    Now we will connect the function you created in **Lab 2** to extract the aspect level sentiment from the review text.

-14. From the operators toolbar, drag the Function (fn) operator into the canvas, and connect the output of your expression as the input into the function.
+14. From the operators' toolbar, drag the Function (fn) operator into the canvas and connect the output of your expression as the input into the function.

     ![Verify Expression](./images/expressiontwo.png " ")

-15. Select the function you just added, in the **Properties** pane, navigate to the **Details** Pane.
-Change the identifier to: SENTIMENT_FUNCTION
+15. Select the function you just added, in the **Properties** pane and navigate to the **Details** Pane.
+Change the identifier to SENTIMENT_FUNCTION

 16. Click the **Select** button to select the OCI Function.
 Select the application you created earlier in **Lab 2** and pick the “sentiment” OCI Function.
 Click **OK** to confirm your changes.